College Football on CBS Sports: 2010s

-2019–present
+2020s

 On December 20, 2019, it was reported by Sports Business Journal that after having offered $300 million per-season, CBS had exited negotiations to renew its SEC package beyond the 2023 season.
-The network cited a need to "aggressively focus on other important strategic priorities moving forward".
+CBS cited a need to "aggressively focus on other important strategic priorities moving forward".
 On December 10, 2020, ESPN announced that it had acquired the top SEC rights under a 10-year deal beginning in 2024, valued at $3 billion over the length of the contract.
 The games are slated to air on ABC, thus centralizing the entirety of the SEC's media rights with The Walt Disney Company.

 On May 11, 2020, CBS Sports agreed to a multi-year deal through the 2023 season to become the home of UConn Huskies home games, which will mostly air on CBS Sports Network.

-In August 2022, it was reported that CBS Sports was nearing a deal for rights to Big Ten football under its next round of broadcast contracts, expanding upon its rights to cover Big Ten basketball.